Denhac/denhac-official-docs/sigs/sig-lasercutting-charter.md

 ## Roles
 ### SIG Leads
-A group of two or three SIG Co-Leads form the group of SIG Leads for the Laser Cutting SIG.
-All SIG Leads must themselves be authorized Laser Cutter Trainers.

 The description of these roles here is in addition to the description and expectations of SIG Leads contained within the official denhac ["SIGs @ denhac"](https://github.com/Denhac/denhac-official-docs/blob/main/sigs.md) policy.

-The SIG Co-Leads MAY choose to designate one SIG Co-Lead as the SIG Captain for the sake of reducing ambiguity.
-A SIG Captain designation indicates that the individual is responsible by default, or "when-in-doubt", for performing, managing, and delegating SIG leadership tasks.
-However, all SIG Leads share equal decision-making authority and thus also share equal SIG governance responsibilities and accountability.
-SIG Leads should aim for consensus decision-making and put decisions to a vote only when disagreements persist.
+All Laser Cutter SIG Leads must themselves be authorized Laser Cutter Trainers.
+The number of Leads, selection of Leads, term limits of Leads, etc., will be in accordance with the ["SIGs @ denhac"](https://github.com/Denhac/denhac-official-docs/blob/main/sigs.md) organization-wide policy.

 ### Positions of Trust
 Laser Cutter Trainers and Laser Cutter Maintainers are roles that require access to privileged infrastructure functions (such as Slack commands) or require access to restricted equipment (such as laser tubes) within denhac.
 As such, these roles should be considered Positions of Trust.